-If your Older Person Freedom Pass expired on 31st March 2018 you should have received a letter in February 2018 with instructions on how to renew your pass for a further 5 years, until 31st March 2023.
+If your Older Persons Freedom Pass expires on 31 March 2019 you will receive a letter in early February telling you how to renew your pass.

 By law, Freedom Passes must be renewed every five years.
 Therefore, residents whose pass expires on 31 March 2019 will need a new pass in order to keep using the scheme.

 The letters to older persons pass holders are being sent out in early February to all users with a Freedom Pass expiring on 31 March 2019.
 If you do not receive a letter by the end of February, you should contact the Freedom Pass Team on firstname.lastname@example.org or call 0300 330 1433.